 Petroleum geologists explore the Earth for oil and gas deposits.
 They analyze geological information to identify sites that should be explored.
 They collect rock and sediment samples from sites through drilling and other methods and test the samples for the presence of oil and gas.
 They also estimate the size of oil and gas deposits and work to develop sites to extract oil and gas.

 Seismologists study earthquakes and related phenomena, such as tsunamis.
 They use seismographs and other instruments to collect data on these events.

 For a more extensive list of geoscientist specialties, visit the American Geosciences Institute.

 People with a geoscience background may become postsecondary teachers.

 Work Environment for Geoscientists[About this section] [To Top]

 Geoscientists hold about 24,900 jobs.
 The largest employers of geoscientists are as follows:

 |Architectural, engineering, and related services||26%|

-About 3 out of 10 geoscientists are employed in Texas, because of the prominence of oil and gas activities in that state.
+Geoscientists work in states that have a prominence of oil and gas activities.
 Workers in natural resource extraction fields usually work as part of a team, with other scientists and engineers.
 For example, they may work closely with petroleum engineers to find and develop new sources of oil and natural gas.